1976–77 Toronto Maple Leafs season

 The 1976–77 Toronto Maple Leafs season was the franchise's 60th season, 50th as the Maple Leafs.
-The Leafs finished in third place in the Adams Division with a record of 33 wins, 32 losses and 15 ties for 81 points.
+The Leafs finished in third place in the Adams Division with a record of 33 wins, 32 losses and 15 ties for 81 points, qualifying for the playoffs for the fourth consecutive year.
 In the playoffs, they defeated the Pittsburgh Penguins in the preliminary round 2–1 before falling to the Philadelphia Flyers in six games in the Quarter-finals.

 Regular season

 On February 2, 1977, Toronto Maple Leafs defenceman Ian Turnbull would be the first player in NHL history to score five goals on five shots.
 His five goals in one game against the Detroit Red Wings still stands as the single-game record for goals by a defenceman.